azutoolkit/schema/README.md

 end
 ```

-Notice that `unique_record:` corresponds to `UniqueRecord`Validator.

-### Defining Your Own Predicates
+### Defining Predicates

-You can define your custom predicates by simply creating a custom validator or creating methods in the `Schema::Validators` module ending with `?` and it should return a `boolean`.
+You can define your custom predicates by simply creating a custom validator or creating methods in the `Schema::Predicates` module ending with `?` and it should return a `boolean`.
 For example:

 ```crystal
 class User < Model